Chalcedonian schism: Second Council of Constantinople

 Sadly, the Second Council of Constantinople failed to restore unity with the Miaphysites.
 They saw it not as proof that the Chalcedonians had repented of their errors and could now be reconciled with, but as proof that Chalcedon was so flawed it needed to be corrected by another ecumenical council.
-According to the tract De sectis by Leontius Scholasticus, (Note: Not to be confused with Leontius of Byzantium or Leontius of Jerusalem) they asked "Why do you anathematize [Theodoret and Ibas]?
+According to the tract De sectis, they asked "Why do you anathematize [Theodoret and Ibas]?
 They are either good or evil.
 If they are good, why do you anathematize them?
 If they are evil, why did the council accept them?"
 (Note: Leontius continues "To this we reply that Justinian did this out of accommodation.
 For when, as we have said, he saw the Hesitants rejecting the council because of these men, he thought that, if he anathematized them, he would get the council accepted; and therefore he thought it appropriate to anathematize two individuals (even if they ought not to have been anathematized) so that he might bring about the reunion of all.
 This is why he anathematized them.
 Nevertheless, not even so did the Hesitants accept the council".
 The full tract in Greek and Latin can be read here in the Patrologia Graeca.)
 The Miaphysite scholar John Philoponus listed canons from Chalcedon and Constantinople II that he believed contradict each other, concluding that the Chalcedonians had anathematised themselves.